carmsr/3DPrintedPhantom-QualityAssurance/3D-Slicer plugin/README.md

 1. In the ‘Inputs’ section, select the analysis type ‘Radiomics’ under ‘Analysis-Type’.
 The radiomics section will open automatically, and the parameters that still need to be specified in order to start the analysis will appear in red.
 <div align="center"><img src="https://github.com/user-attachments/assets/70229686-c657-4c4c-b51e-77715bdfe585" width="45%"></div>

-2. The segmentations in which the analysis is to be carried out can be provided.
-Otherwise, the reference segmentations contained in the software shall be used, adapting them to the analysis image space.
+2. For each image, the regions in which the radiomic feature analysis will be carried out will be provided.
+It will be a single segmentation generated in 3D-Slicer with different labels corresponding to each region.
+If not provided, the reference segmentations contained in the software will automatically be used and adapted to the analysis image space through a registration process.
 <div align="center"><img src="https://github.com/user-attachments/assets/8182eb84-ab87-4058-b2a7-e3b8dd8a9e08" width="45%"></div>

 3. Click on the ‘Apply’ button.
-The analysis will be carried out automatically and the outputs will be obtained.
-For each image, a table with the radiomics features in each segmentation.
-The table could be saved in different formats.
+The analysis will be carried out automatically and the results will be obtained.
+For each image, a table will be generated with the radiomic features obtained in each segmentation.
+The table can be saved in different formats.
+In case the segmentation has not been provided, it will also be generated from the reference one.
 <p>&nbsp;</p>

 **Contact**: <carmen_salvador@iislafe.es>